-You record some video of yourself performing an exercise, you show it to us, and we then watch every second of that video multiple times while taking notes.
+You record some video of yourself performing an exercise, you show it to me, and I then watch every second of that video multiple times while taking notes.

-And we don’t just tell you this stuff, by the way.
-We show you.
+And I don’t just tell you this stuff, by the way.
+I show you.

-We respond to your video with a video of our own where we walk you through the whole evaluation and explain everything you need to know along the way.
+I respond to your video with a video of my own where I walk you through the whole evaluation and explain everything you need to know along the way.
 Here’s an example…

 Tiffinie’s Form Evaluation (Video Included)

-When Tiffinie joined The Results Crew, she told us her goal was to build bigger/better glutes.
+When Tiffinie started getting coached by me and my coaching partner, she told us her goal was to build bigger/better glutes.
 So, we put her on our glute program.

 And since some of the glute exercises in our program were new to her, she needed a few form evaluations.